alien4cloud/csar-public-library/org/ystia/README.rst

 Getting Started
 ***************

-    This section describes how to set up a basic application cluster using Ystia components.
+    This section describes how to set up a basic application cluster using Ystia Forge components.

 Ystia contains the following products: